ShahrzadSoltanieh/team_project/data/README_Team19.md

 Our analysis provides value to shareholders of the insurance company by answering the question "What are the characteristics of customers who are interested in vehicle insurance, and how can the insurance company identify potential customers who are likely to purchase insurance?".
 The analysis aims to investigate the relationships between various customer attributes.

 ## Are there any specific libraries or frameworks that are well-suited to our project requirements?
-Yes, there is.
-Here are some examples that we can use:
 * Numpy - data manipulation and cleaning.
 * Pandas - useful for numerical operations
 * Matplotlib - for creating static and visualizations in Python.